 They are constantly presented with new challenges and their confidence and performance skills are promoted via the activities involved in a stimulating Drama curriculum.

 What is studied at KS3?

-Most students in Year 7 will have some experience of Drama, but little formal training.
-With this mind the Year 7 curriculum is designed to provide an introduction to performance and staging techniques, learning through group work the importance of the ensemble as a distinctive way of working in Drama.
+Non-Verbal Techniques: Most students in Year 7 will have some experience of Drama, but little formal training.
+With this mind, the Year 7 curriculum is designed to provide an introduction to performance and staging techniques, learning through group work the importance of the ensemble as a distinctive way of working in Drama.
 We start by looking at how effects can be created with the human body, using tableau, mime, levels, physical theatre techniques etc. We progress to other ways of creating an effect on the audience through the use of sound effects.

 What is studied at KS4?

 We study GCSE Drama using the Edexcel syllabus.
 It is split into three separate components as outlined below:

 Component 2 - Performance from a Text - 20%

 Component 3 - Theatre Makers in Practice - 40%